7osua/JosuaLearnToMakePrediction/README.md

 This research or project is a part that I also use as a final project (dissertation).
 There are two documents with modeling methods using RNN and LSTM.

-# Predictions of Tourist Visits Using the RNN and LSTM
+# Predictions of Tourist Visits at Taman Nasional Gunung Merbabu Using the RNN and LSTM
 Some methods that I have used to make predictions (Regression Problems)
 - Univariate Time Series Analysis